elchs/LetoDBf/Readme.txt

      ;SMB_SERVER = 0           -    set this to 1 for concurrency usage with Samba, and read 4.4 Samba
      ;SMB_PATH =               -    in conjunction with SMB_SERVER = 1, for both options read further
                                     in 4.4 Samba file service
-     ;SRV_NAME =               -    useable for Windows service to set a different service-name for multiple running server at same machine, default is "LetoDBf_Service";
+     ;SVC_NAME =               -    useable for Windows service to set a different service-name for multiple running server at same machine, default is "LetoDBf_Service";
                                     commonly used together with different filename for configuration